Golem91/potionsonastick/README.md

 # Usage:

 Hold potion in your offhand while holding the wand in your mainhand.
-Then jump or sneak to add it to the sticks "inventory"
+Then jump or sneak to add it to the wand's "inventory"

 Transfer wand into your offhand (eg. by pressing F) to cycle between stored potions.